 After a filing is submitted to EFAST2, the Government may perform additional checks of the annual return/report, and your filing may be rejected based on these additional checks.

 Follow The Proper Procedures When Filing An Amended Form 5500 And Form 5500-SF

-For plan years 2009 and later, starting with the original version you submitted, make the necessary amendments, check the box for "amended return/report" in Part I, and resubmit the entire annual return/report, including all needed schedules and attachments.
+Make the necessary amendments, check the box for "amended return/report" in Part I, and resubmit the entire annual return/report, including all needed schedules and attachments.